malike/go-kafka-alert/README.md

 #### Configuration

-A sample configuration file to get app running.
+The app is meant to be a light-weight application.
+Find a sample configuration file,which is kept in memory, to get app running:

     {